yozh1k/feign-sdk-sample/README.md

 }

 ```
-So now SDK and service compatibility could be controlled with shared based interface.
+So now SDK and service compatibility is controlled by shared based interface.
 The only known (for me) issue is that you can't use @RequestMapping anotation on controller class level.

 Additionally feign provides client load balancing(with ribbon) and service discovery support(by eureka).